 Someone to deal with us on your behalf

 If your partner also gets an income support payment, they might be able to report for both of you.
-If they do not receive an income support payment, they can report on your behalf if you provide consent.
-You may also be able to have another person such as a family member, friend or a third party, like an institution, contact us on your behalf.
+If they don't receive an income support payment, they can report on your behalf if you provide consent.
+You may also be able to have another person, such as a family member, friend or a third party like an institution, contact us on your behalf.